The first student community included nine young adults from three countries and four Christian denominations.

 The Casa Foyer Unitas, located in the Collegio Innocenziano in Piazza Navona, played in important role during the Second Vatican Council, hosting ecumenical observers who met weekly in the neighouring Centro Pro Unione for debriefings with Council Fathers and special consultors.

 The Ladies of Bethany continued their mission until the mid-1980s, when age and changes to the Roman municipal codes prompted them to downsize their efforts.
-This opened the way for their two student assistants to come up with a new initiative to the keep the spirit of Foyer Unitas alive.
+This opened the way for their two student assistants to come up with a new initiative to keep the spirit of Foyer Unitas alive.
 They called it The Lay Centre at Foyer Unitas.

 Donna Orsuto, Miss Leideke Galema - A Lady of Bethany, and Riekie van Velzen